 Can I recover my lost wages?

-Yes, you can claim up to $20,000.00 for actual wage loss provided you have sufficient evidence in support of your claim.
-This includes payslips, tax returns, a letter from your employer confirming days off and medical evidence in support.
-If you are self-employed you will need to provide notices of assessment, bank statements and a report from your accountant detailing income received from the business.
+Yes, you may be able to claim up to $20,000.00 for actual wage loss provided that you have sufficient evidence in support of your claim.
+This includes payslips, tax returns, a letter from your employer confirming days off and medical evidence.
+If you are self-employed, you will need to provide Notices of Assessment, bank statements and a report from your accountant, detailing income received from the business.

 Will the person responsible for my injuries have to pay my compensation?

 All compensation monies awarded are paid to the victim by the Victims Compensation Scheme directly.
 The offender (the person who caused the injury) may be pursued by the Scheme to repay the compensation awarded to a victim if he or she has been convicted in a Criminal Court for the particular offence.
 If the offender was not convicted, they will not be required to repay the compensation to the Scheme.